CS6620-S21/Building-an-Enhanced-CI-Pipeline/README.md

 ## 4. Solution Concept
 #### The system components of the architectural design is as follows:
-- GitHub Actions for unit and integration testing and deployment
+- GitHub Actions for unit, integration and load testing and deployment
+- Locust for performing load tests
 - CLI tool for setting up GitHub Actions workflow yaml files and viewing logs
 - Kubernetes Actions to deploy from GitHub
 - Docker for containerizing web app